OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/performance-improvement.md

 Every page of the app and every control has XAML Styles and ControlTemplates.
 Many of those can be simplified, such as removing unused storyboards or replacing slow-performing controls with better performing ones.

-Some controls are very slow, like `WriteableBitmap` and `Shapes`.
-For example, a `Rectangle` and `Ellipse` could be replaced with a `Border`. `Viewbox` cause a redraw of the UI and can have performance issues.
+Some controls are very slow, like `WriteableBitmap`.
+For example, `Viewbox` cause a redraw of the UI and can have performance issues.
 Another example is a `TabControl` style, which might have elements for all possible positions of the tab headers (left, bottom, etc.), but if in your app you know that you only use top-positioned tab headers, you can remove the other items from the `ControlTemplate`.

 Simplify the ControlTemplates involved in the rendering of the `DataGrid`.
 For example, the Cell template might have a lot of unnecessary or poorly performing UI elements in the visual tree.